fastapi/fastapi/docs/en/docs/alternatives.md

     * <a href="https://github.com/swagger-api/swagger-ui" class="external-link" target="_blank">Swagger UI</a>
     * <a href="https://github.com/Rebilly/ReDoc" class="external-link" target="_blank">ReDoc</a>

-    These two were chosen for being fairly popular and stable, but doing a quick search, you could find dozens of additional alternative user interfaces for OpenAPI (that you can use with **FastAPI**).
+    These two were chosen for being fairly popular and stable, but doing a quick search, you could find dozens of alternative user interfaces for OpenAPI (that you can use with **FastAPI**).

 ### Flask REST frameworks